SelvinJeraldS/DAY-5-Task/ReadME.md

-This is Today Assignment Regarding JSON And Iterating data using Diferent For Loop(for , foein,forof,forEach)
+This is Today Assignment Regarding JSON And Iterating data using Diferent For Loop(for , for in,for of,forEach)